Site Logo

 The last section of the book is an in quick look at 16 classical gardens with a brief introduction of the relevancy and notable attributes of the garden.
 This is portion of the book really serves as a photo tour through the gardens and the text really just a primer to set the period, relevance and major contributions of each garden.
 While this portion is intriguing and the photos pleasant to look at, the value of this section cannot be appreciated without having learned the relevancy and specifics of the elements within these gardens.
 Among my favorites that were featured are:

-The Summer Palace (formerly named the Garden of Clear Ripples – Qingyi Garden)
+The Imperial Garden in the Forbidden City The Summer Palace (formerly named the Garden of Clear Ripples – Qingyi Garden) The Humble Administrator’s Garden – absolutely amazing The Jichang Gardenand my favorite

-The Yuyuan Garden
+The Yuyuan Garden.

 If you want a pretty picture book of Chinese gardens, this book will meet your needs.
 If you are looking to gain a better understanding of the elements within a Chinese garden and the role they play within the larger frame, that is where the true value of this book reside.
 The simple presentation and explanation of the elements within a Chinese garden make this a worthwhile addition to your library.